Complete as many rounds and reps as possible in 12 minutes of:

 8 power cleans

-Etc., alternating between hanging knee-raises and chin-over-bar pull-ups every 2 rounds.
+Etc., alternating between toes-to-bars and bar muscle-ups every 2 rounds.

 Prior to starting this workout, each athlete will need to mark a starting point on the floor, measure out 25 feet and make another mark on the floor at the turnaround point.
 Additionally, intermediate marks must be made at every 5-foot interval, each of which represents 1 rep of the lunge.
 This workout begins with the dumbbells resting on the floor and the athlete standing tall.
 At the call of “3, 2, 1 … go,” the athlete will lift the dumbbells to the shoulders and lunge forward with them for 25 feet, turn around and lunge back 25 feet.
 They then will perform 16 toes-to-bars and will finish the round with 8 dumbbell power cleans.
 Round 2 will be performed in the same fashion.
 For rounds 3 and 4, 16 bar muscle-ups will be performed in place of the toes-to-bars.
 Rounds 5 and 6 will go back to toes-to-bars, rounds 7 and 8 to bar muscle-ups, etc.